African American Studies

 245 (Cross-listed with ENG 245) Survey of African American Literature.
 (3) A literary and cultural introduction to the study of African American writers, organized chronologically, but with special emphasis on the twentieth century.
 Not open to students with credit in ENG 245.

-251 Social Problems of Black Americans.
+251 Social Problems in Black America.
 (3) A sociological investigation of such problems as crime and delinquency, racism, mental illness, drug use, alcoholism, and poverty.
 Prerequisite: sophomore standing or consent of instructor.

 260 African American Music Survey.
 (3) A survey of the styles and figureheads of the African American music legacy.
 A historical approach beginning with the Trans-Atlantic slave trade through African American musical history.
 Genres will range from slave work songs to contemporary music of Black America.
 Prerequisite: AAS 100 or permission of the instructor.

 262 African Americans and Hip Hop as Cultural Phenomenon.
 (3) An examination of the distinct elements of the hip hop phenomenon and its cultural influence on a global society.
 Prerequisite: AAS 260 or consent of the instructor.